google-apis-rs/generator/README.md

 # Overview

- * discovery_parser: The most fundamental translation of the google discovery doscument into rust types.
+ * discovery_parser: The most fundamental translation of the google discovery document into rust types.
- * field_selector/field_selector_derive: Includes the FieldSelector trait and a proc-macro to automatically derive the trait from a struct.
+ * google_field_selector/google_field_selector_derive: Includes the FieldSelector trait and a proc-macro to automatically derive the trait from a struct.
 FieldSelector provides a method to return a value to be used in the `fields` attribute of google apis.
 Syntax would look something like